 After a particularly bad loss or performance, children are already critiquing themselves.
 They don’t need to hear further negative critique from their parent as well.
 With that in mind, here are a few tips for all parents to keep in mind on the ride home.

 - Give your child space.
-If your child’s team lost the game or her performance wasn’t great, don’t comment directly on the results on the game.
-Let your child reflect and recover from the match on her own.
-When she does want to talk about it, listen supportively and patiently.
+If your child’s team lost the game or his/her performance wasn’t great, don’t comment directly on the results on the game.
+Let your child reflect and recover from the match on his/her own.
+When he/she does want to talk about it, listen supportively and patiently.